crushlovely/exceptionally_beautiful/README.md

 | 422  | Unprocessable Entity  |
 | 500  | Internal Server Error |
 | 502  | Bad Gateway           |

-Any status code that is either unrecognized or missing translation data will fall back to default messaging.

 ## Customizing